 What is the terroirs part in the food-pairing ?
 Are they facilitating the harmony ?
 Can they be the source of a perfect match ?

 For example : take a raw pata negra Bellota ham.
 This ham is rich in good fatty acids developing meat, hazelnut and acorn aromas, especially in the mid-palate.
-I will immediately look for clayey soils whose minerality mainly occupy the mid-palate – whatever the grape variety.
+I will immediately look for clayey soils whose minerality mainly occupies the mid-palate – whatever the grape variety.
 After that, I really need a fruity power and freshness.
 My research is thus focused on a Blanc de Noirs champagne from Pinot noir grape variety on clayey soil, and a quite young one, or I can also choose a very fruity and consistent maceration rosé.”

 Zoom in on chocolate, cigar and coffee